fjcorona/spring-boot-user-endpoint/README.md

 # Quick Usage Guide

 This is a brief and simple introduction about the scripts that must be executed to carry out the basic processes to start, stop and restart this project.

+This guide is totally independent of any code editor.
+If you prefer and your IDE allows it, you can take advantage of the options to execute these procedures.

 For a deeper and more detailed explanation about how the project was built, please refer to [_this guide_](GUIDE.md).

 ## Start